artgomad/wheelchair-design-platform/wheelchair3/docs/4_Pi_Code_Documentation.md

 # Raspberry Pi code: Predict yoga posture and actuate

+**Code Name:** 3_predict_and_Actuate.

+_**This Code uses the an algorithm previously trained to classify the readings of 9 FSR sensor into 7 posture labels.
+The FSR readings come from the Serial port, and are updated to the DCD Hub in order to be able to visualize its values in Grafana.
+Besides, the code uses the predicted posture to play different audio files and sends this posture via Bluetooth using a GATT characteristic.**_

-Before running the final code, the algorithm was trained and tested: this required running the following two codes consecutively:
+Before running the final code, the algorithm needs to be trained and tested: this required running the following two codes consecutively:

 * [1.
 Collect and label](/wheelchair3/docs/2_Collect_and_label_Documentation.md)
 * [2.
 Train and test](/wheelchair3/docs/3_Train_and_test_Documentation.md)

-**Code:** 3_predict_and_Actuate.py

-This code is a bit more complex, so its functionality will be decomposed for better understanding:
-Some examples of yoga postures for wheelchair users:
+---

+It performs the following tasks:

 ### 1. Connects with the Data Centric Design Hub